 Sec 531.0941 would require HHSC to develop and implement a Medicaid health savings account (HSA) pilot program, consistent with the federal law, for adult Medicaid recipients if HHSC determines that it is cost-effective and feasible.
 This pilot program is to encourage health care costs awareness and sensitivity among adult Medicaid recipients, and to promote appropriate utilization of Medicaid services.
-HSA pilot would be based on voluntary participation and would provide Medicaid recipients with an option to discontinue participation in HAS program and resume receiving services under the traditional Medicaid delivery model.
+HSA pilot would be based on voluntary participation and would provide Medicaid recipients with an option to discontinue participation in HSA program and resume receiving services under the traditional Medicaid delivery model.
+The bill specifies that a Medicaid recipient who chooses to resume receiving services and benefits under traditional model before completion of the HSA enrollment period would forfeit any remaining funds in the HSA.

-Sec 531.097 would authorize HHSC to seek an 1115 Medicaid waiver to develop and implement tailored benefit packages designed to: (1) provide Medicaid benefits that are customized to meet the health care needs of recipients within defined categories of the Medicaid population; (2) improve health outcomes for recipients; (3) improve recipients access to services; (4) achieve cost savings and efficiency, and (5) reduce the administrative complexity of delivering Medicaid benefits.
+Sec 531.097 would authorize HHSC to seek an 1115 Medicaid waiver to develop and implement tailored benefit packages designed to: (1) provide Medicaid benefits that are customized to meet the health care needs of recipients within defined categories of the Medicaid population; (2) improve health outcomes for recipients; (3) improve recipients' access to services; (4) achieve cost savings and efficiency, and (5) reduce the administrative complexity of delivering Medicaid benefits.
 This section requires HHSC to develop a tailored benefit package for children with specials healthcare needs, and allows HHSC to develop a tailored benefit package for other categories of Medicaid recipients.
 The section also requires HHSC to include in the tailored benefit packages for children services required by federal law under EPSDT program.

-This section precludes HHSC from reducing the scope of benefits that were available under the Medicaid state plan prior to September 1, 2007 and from implementing tailored benefit packages before September 1, 2009.
+In addition, the bill requires that a tailored benefit package would increase the state's flexibility with respect to the state's use of Medicaid funding without reducing the scope of benefits that are available under the Medicaid state plan.
+The bill would preclude HHSC from implementing tailored benefit packages before September 1, 2009.
 The section also requires HHSC to submit a report to the standing committees that have a primary jurisdiction over Medicaid detailing categories of Medicaid recipients to which each benefit package would apply and the list of included benefits.